- (208) 388-1014

 May focuses on revenue and budget policy in Idaho at the Idaho Center for Fiscal Policy.
 She previously served as the Assistant to the City Manager at the City of Ontario.
 In that role, she most notably led public projects, managed media relations, and prepared reports for management and city council.
 May earned a Master of Public Policy, with a specialization in local government, from Portland State University.
 She holds a B.A. in International Political Economy from the College of Idaho.

-In her previous role, Angelica worked as a Community Outreach Educator for a non-profit in Twin Falls.
-In this role, Angelica taught high school teens about the legislative process and how to connect with their lawmakers; actively developed professional partnerships with other community organizations in southern Idaho; and taught inclusive community lessons about sex education, healthy relationships, race, and oppression to English and Spanish speaking youth and adults.
+She has held roles with Idaho Voices for Children as well as a health non-profit in Twin Falls.
+As a community outreach educator, Angelica taught youth about the legislative process and how to connect with their lawmakers; developed partnerships with community organizations in southern Idaho; and taught inclusive community lessons.

 Chief Executive Officer, Edge Networks Inc.